Nov 21, 2024

 Academic Integrity Policy

 The Academic Integrity Policy is a formal process governing student conduct at P&HCC.
 The Academic Integrity Policy governs student conduct directly related to the academic life of the institution and is in effect during all phases of a student’s academic career.
 The Policy is applicable to any academically related experience involving P&HCC students whether on or off the campus.
-All alleged violations of the Policy must be resolved in accordance with this Policy and under the direct authority of a P&HCC faculty member, P&HCC Division Dean or the Dean of Student Success and Enrollment Services as detailed in the Policy.
+All alleged violations of the Policy must be resolved in accordance with this Policy and under the direct authority of a P&HCC faculty member, P&HCC Division Dean or the Dean of Student Success as detailed in the Policy.

 Students agree that by taking courses at P&HCC, all required papers may be subject to submission for textual similarity review to a plagiarism detection program, at the discretion of the instructor, for the detection of plagiarism.
 All submitted papers will be included as source documents in the plagiarism detection software’s reference database solely for the purpose of detecting plagiarism of such papers.